apache/cordova-plugin-splashscreen/README.md

 #### config.xml

 - `AutoHideSplashScreen` (boolean, default to `true`).
 Indicates whether to hide splash screen automatically or not.
-Splash screen hidden after amount of time specified in the `SplashScreenDelay` preference.
+The splash screen is hidden after the amount of time specified in the `SplashScreenDelay` preference.

     ```xml
     <preference name="AutoHideSplashScreen" value="true" />